 b) Compensation payment exceptions

-c) If we change your holiday arrangements during the holiday
+d) If we change your arrangements during the holiday

-In the unlikely event your accommodation is not available on your arrival due to a situation outside our control, of which we may not have been notified in time to advise you before your departure, we will endeavour to provide accommodation of equivalent standard in the same area.
-If we are unable to do so we will refund the difference in price together with a compensation payment of £40 per person, subject to “Compensation payment exceptions” above.
+In the unlikely event your accommodation is not available on your arrival due to a situation outside of our control, of which we may not have been notified in time to advise you before your departure, we will endeavour to provide accommodation of equivalent standard in the same area.
+Where those alternative arrangements are of a lower standard, we will refund the difference in price.
+Please note, this will only be offered if your arrangements change for the whole duration, not just for a few nights.
 If during your holiday it is necessary for us to make any changes to your return transport arrangements, we will make the best suitable arrangements and advise you as soon as we are in a position to do so.
-If this involves a change of UK arrival point we will make onward arrangements to transport you by coach or otherwise at our election to your original place of departure and pay compensation of up to £40 per person subject to “Compensation payment exceptions” above.
+If this involves a change of UK arrival point, we will make onward arrangements to transport you by coach or otherwise at our election to your original place of departure.

-We reserve the right to refuse to accept a booking or to cancel, without further liability by us, an existing holiday booking of any prospective guest (and connected party members who are unable or unwilling to retain their bookings when applying any consequential price adjustments), if in our reasonably held opinion:
+We reserve the right to refuse to accept a booking or to cancel, without further liability by us, an existing holiday booking of any prospective guest (and connected party members who are unable or unwilling to retain their bookings when applying any consequential price adjustments), if in our reasonably held opinion or the

-i) you behave either during the process of booking or subsequently or on holiday, in an excessively aggressive, antagonistic, abusive or threatening manner towards any member of our staff or the company or other guests, or
+i) You behave either during the process of booking or subsequently or on holiday, in an excessively aggressive, antagonistic, abusive or threatening manner towards any member of our staff or the company, our suppliers or other guests; or

 The right of cancellation in (ii) and (iii) above shall be exercised with reasonable advance notice where practicable.